-Each manufacturer of gaming devices, systems, equipment, software or goods and services related to the operation of video lottery terminals, instant bingo machines, electronic gaming devices or table game equipment must hold a valid manufacturer license before conducting business with any licensed gaming facility in Maryland.
+Each manufacturer of gaming devices, systems, equipment, software or goods and services related to the operation of video lottery terminals, instant bingo machines, electronic gaming devices or table game equipment must hold a valid Gaming Manufacturer license before conducting business with any licensed gaming facility (casino) in Maryland.

-To submit documents or applications, or for additional information, contact the Gaming Enterprise Licensing Team at Gaming.Services@maryland.gov.
+To submit documents related to an application, or for additional information, contact the Gaming Enterprise Licensing Team at Gaming.Services@maryland.gov.

 Notice: The process for wire transfers of application and licensing fees has recently changed.
 All wire transfers must now be submitted to Wells Fargo Bank, N.A. and may no longer be sent to Bank of America, N.A.
 To see where to send payments, click this link: Important Payment Information